Skip to main content

 What do you think are some of the most common challenges, and you may have already touched on some of this, for pastors or any church leader specifically during an election year?
 This thing may be obvious, but go with the obvious.

 Kaitlyn >> Yeah.
 One of the things that’s so hard is it’s right in your face.
-And the way people learn to engage it, by their media consumption and by the conversations they have outside of the church and inside the church, the way we’ve learned to engage with this is to lead with really intense emotions that we’re not always cognizant of, and our sense of identity and who we belong to is all wrapped up in our politics.
+The way people learn to engage it, by their media consumption and by the conversations they have outside of the church and inside the church, the way we’ve learned to engage with this is to lead with really intense emotions that we’re not always cognizant of.
+Our sense of identity and who we belong to is all wrapped up in our politics.
 And we learn that way of thinking about politics I think primarily from our media consumption.
 And then when it shows up in the regular life of a community, which it makes sense that it would, we’re not just dealing with policies or politicians.

 Politics is about how we live together in community.
 Which means it’s about who we believe humans are, how we should live well together, what things we value.
 So it’s not bad, and it makes perfect sense that it would show up in our churches.